Life Insurance for People Living with HIV in 2026

 Wait for the Underwriting Process

-After submitting your application, it enters the underwriting phase, a period of evaluation where the insurer checks your risk level based on your application and medical exam results.
-This process may take a few weeks.
+After you submit your application, the insurer evaluates your risk based on your application and exam results.
+Expect this to take a few weeks.

 7. 7